loudmouse/loudmouse/_drafts/myfind-method-with-test-driven-development.markdown

 excerpt: "Follow me as I take you through the steps of writing a Javascript find method using test driven development."
 ---

-*Surprise, surprise, I'm sharing more knowledge I picked up from Gordon's [Watch & Code][Watch & Code] premium course.*

-## A Test Driven Development Refresher
+## A Test Driven Development Approach
 I **really** struggled with testing and test driven development while I was learning Ruby.
 While working through Gordon's course he does a really great job of walking his students through the test driven process.
 His course uses Javascript but I believe the principles carry over language to language.
 Admittedly, I'm still really bad at test driven development but at least I now have a framework and a methodology I can now use to improve.

 In his course we followed test driven development to write our own versions of Javascript's native array methods such as: forEach, filter, map, and reduce.
 Before moving forward in the course Gordon encourages his students to try and rewrite the rest of Javascript's native array methods using test driven development.
 I took a stab at writing Array.find on my own.
 Here's the methodology I followed.